Feeling Extra Flirty Right Now? That's Because Mars Is Back In Gemini

-Say goodbye to lackluster relationships this month, because things are (finally) starting to heat up.
-On March 3, Mars, the Planet of Action and Desire, is leaving stubborn Taurus to make its way into playful Gemini, April 23.
+Say goodbye to lacklustre relationships this month, because things are (finally) starting to heat up.
+On 3rd March, Mars, the Planet of Action and Desire, is leaving stubborn Taurus to make its way into playful Gemini, 23rd April.
 This transit is ushering in some super flirty energy, so fire up your dating apps or carve out some intimate time for you and your partner — things are about to get hot.

 Stephanie Powell, head of content for Astrology.com, says that this transit is perfect for amping up the playful, witty banter with your romantic partners.
 When Mars is in Gemini, "we aren’t drawn toward surface-level attractions, we want someone who can entice our mind and intellect with sharp and engaging words," Powell says.
 "There's also an increase in intellectual stimulation — the ability to learn from a partner and hold a dynamic conversation becomes even more important."
 Gemini loves thought-provoking dialogue, so when Mars moves into this sign, we're often more turned on by someone's wit than their looks.